Uplift » How to Maintain Good Credit During a Lawsuit

 The Importance of Credit and the Difficulties Created by Personal Injury

 Good credit can get you far in life; just ask anyone who has bad credit.
-It’s not easy to maintain that good credit score, though, especially when you come across unfortunate circumstances.
+It’s not easy to maintain a good credit score, though, especially when you face unfortunate circumstances.
 It can be hard enough to pay your bills on time when everything is going right.
-It’s near impossible to do it when you can’t work.
+It’s nearly impossible to do it when you can’t work.

-People involved in lawsuits for personal injury often find themselves having trouble making ends meet.
-Even if their injuries aren’t so bad that they can no longer work, the stress and time commitments of a lawsuit can be draining.
-Now imagine trying to do the same thing only you have no income coming in because you were too badly hurt.
-Here are some tips to keeping your credit score solid (and maybe even increasing it) all while dealing with a lawsuit:
+People involved in personal injury lawsuits often have trouble making ends meet.
+Even if their injuries aren’t severe enough to prevent them from working, the stress and time commitments of a lawsuit can be draining.
+Now imagine trying to do the same thing, only you have no income because you were too badly hurt.
+Here are some tips for keeping your credit score solid (and maybe even increasing it) while dealing with a lawsuit:

 Credit cards aren’t free money

-Sure they’re convenient and some of them offer interest rates that aren’t insane.
-Mostly, though, credit card companies profit off their customers either because of overzealous spending or desperation.
-Even if you pay off your balance every month – something quite a few people can’t afford – it can still damage your credit if you spend near your limit each month.
+Sure, they’re convenient, and some of them offer interest rates that aren’t insane.
+Mostly, though, credit card companies profit off their customers due to either overzealous spending or desperation.
+Even if you pay off your balance every month—something quite a few people can’t afford to do—it can still damage your credit if you spend near your limit.

-Part of maintaining good credit card skills is knowing what should be put on a card and what shouldn’t.
+Part of maintaining good credit card habits is knowing what should be put on a card and what shouldn’t.
 Can you pay a bill online or by check?
 That’s preferred.
 That monthly cigar club sounds good, but can it wait until you’re in a better financial position?
-Keep savvy with your cards and only use them sparingly and when you know you can pay them off.
+Stay savvy with your cards; use them sparingly and only when you know you can pay them off.

 Lastly, try using online resources to help you save money or earn points.
 NerdWallet does a great job of helping you choose cards that are right for you.